 - Spyrers are ordinary humans (from the Spyre, natch, of Necromunda's Hive Primus) who use Powered Armor to achieve Clothes Make The Super Man, and it's hinted that their ancient, possibly alien suits are actually The Symbiote, as they literally grow stronger and more powerful as the wearer gets more used to them.
 These are unusual artefacts belonging to noble families rather than standard military gear, however.

 - The Eldar have an interesting variation, Exarch armor doesn't make the wearer stronger or faster, but instead gives him or her access to the skills and memories of previous wearers of the suit.
-The Phoenix Lords operate on the same principle.
+The Phoenix Lords overwrite the wearer's personality with Phoenix Lord's conscience instead.

 - While you wouldn't expect it, Warhammer Fantasy has Chaos Armor, which acts like magically-powered armor, rivaled only by the Dwarven Gromil armor (which is also enchanted) and the Empire's full plate armor.